We are happy to announce the launch of the STEM Equals Reciprocal Mentoring Programme!

 How long does it take?
 The total time commitment for the six-month programme is about eight hours.
 This includes the required Welcome Workshop (90 minutes), the four one-to-one mentoring meetings (four hours), plus a coffee afternoon at the midway point (one hour), and all associated paperwork and programme evaluations (90 minutes).

-November 2021 to April 2022: the matched pairs will be expected to meet four times for one-hour long one-on-one mentoring meetings
+During 2022: the matched pairs will be expected to meet four times for one-hour long one-on-one mentoring meetings

 Who can be a mentor?
 Early or mid-career academics at the University of Strathclyde in permanent roles (Chancellors Fellows, Lecturers, Senior Lecturers) from any field/discipline who are from one or more groups underrepresented amongst university leaders and senior staff in UK higher education, including women, LGBT+ people, BAME (Black Asian Minority Ethnic) people, and people with disabilities.

 Interested in being a mentor?
 Currently, we are not recruiting new mentors for the programme.

 Who can be a mentee?
 University executive leaders and senior staff from any field/discipline (pay grade 9 and above).